256dpi/arduino-mqtt/README.md

 - The specified callback is used by the internal timers to get a monotonic time in milliseconds.
 Since the clock source for the built-in `millis` is stopped when the Arduino goes into deep sleep, you need to provide a custom callback that first syncs with a built-in or external Real Time Clock (RTC).
 You can pass `NULL` to reset to the default implementation.

-Connect to broker using the supplied client id and an optional username and password:
+Connect to broker using the supplied client ID and an optional username and password:

 ```c++
 bool connect(const char clientID[], bool skip = false);